sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-overview/hana-cloud-dl-clients-overview.md

     ![Connection type](dbisql-connection-type.png)

-    > Note that the Connect window may appear enlarged on the screen.
+    >The Connect window may appear enlarged on the screen.
 This can be adjusted by lowering the Scale and layout value in the device display settings.

 3. Provide the connection details.
 See below on how to obtain the instance ID and landscape values.